SeikaHirori/Find-the-Missing-Media/README.md

 # Peek a Media

 ***House Keeping***
-- Name change in progress
+- Name change for project is work in progress (WIP)
-- I've only tested on MacOS, so experiences on Windows and Linux may vary.
+- The commands mentioned, so experiences on Windows and Linux may vary.
+- If you encounter an issue on a step and there's no additional information, use them Google skills!
+It'll be good practice :3

 Blog post:
 - TBA